cjimenez-tiempodev/hello-world/HTML5/README.md

 section: 'Specifies a section block in the document'
 aside: 'Specifies a section block in the document'
 details: 'Describes additional fact or information that the user can view or hide'
-figcaption: 'The <figure> element caption that helps describes the figure'
+figcaption: 'The 'figure' element caption that helps describes the figure'
 figure: 'An independent content block featuring diagrams, photos, illustrations or more'
 main: 'Describes the main content of a document'
 mark: 'Displays a portion of highlighted text within the page content'
 nav: 'Navigation links for the user in a document'
-summary: 'Contains a visible heading for a <details> element'
+summary: 'Contains a visible heading for a 'details' element'
 time: 'Identifies the time and date'

 #### attributes of form elements